 - KEEP WORKING OUT.
 Don’t let the scale not budging keep you from working out.
 Check out that graphic ^^^^.
 You might gain at first, but then lose

 - Drink ALL the water! (see below on how to get ALL the water)

 - Use non-scale victories for rewards

 - Use more than one means of measurement to keep you motivated.
 Are your measurements going down?
-Are your clothes looser?
-Are people telling you they can see a difference?
+How about your clothes looser.
+Do people tell you they can see a difference?
 The scale is not everything, I promise you.

 2. Getting Enough Water